 "Firefox" can also be supported by default from "93 ~".

-You can easily implement it by using the picture tag.
+It is convenient because you can easily support the browser by using the picture tag.

-I think it would be good to read AVIF first, then WebP, and if that doesn't work, read jpg, png, etc. in that order.
+First, AVIF, then WebP, and if that doesn't work, jpg, png, etc. are read in that order.